platanus/activeadmin_addons/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. If you changed the javascript/scss files, run `yarn build`.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 If you want to collaborate, please check [the rules](docs/CONTRIBUTING.md) first.